smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 | ------ | -------- |
 | <img src="https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/data/output-data/street-tree-analyses/plots/height-diameter/avg_tree_height_all_nsas.png?raw=true" alt="Average Tree Height in All NSAs" width="350"/> | <img src="https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/data/output-data/street-tree-analyses/plots/height-diameter/avg_tree_diameter_all_nsas.png?raw=true" alt="Average Tree Diameter in All NSAs" width="350"/>

-Three of the top 5 areas for both tallest trees and largest tree diameter are counterpoint neighborhoods.
+When considering only neighborhoods of interest, three of the top 5 areas for both tallest trees and largest tree diameter are counterpoint neighborhoods.
 The same NSAs populate both groups; only the order is changed.

 | The 5 NSAs of interest with the tallest trees are: | The 5 NSAs of interest with the largest tree diameter are: |
 | -------------------------------------- | ---------------------------------------------- |